ryanwith/melchi/readme.md

 All you need to do is set up a role in Snowflake with the appropriate permissions.
 Melchi handles the rest, providing a low-maintenance, efficient solution for keeping your DuckDB instance in sync with Snowflake.

+## CDC Types

+Melchi supports three different Change Data Capture (CDC) strategies that can be specified for each table in your `tables_to_transfer.csv` file.
+All strategies provide transactional consistency - the key differences are in how changes are detected and synchronized.

+### Full Refresh (`full_refresh`)
+- **How it works**: Completely drops and recreates the target table during each sync
+- **Best for**:
+ - Small lookup tables (< 100k rows)
+ - Tables where change tracking setup in Snowflake is not desired
+ - Testing and initial setup
+- **Advantages**:
+ - Simplest to set up - no change tracking required
+ - Works with all column types including GEOGRAPHY and GEOMETRY
+- **Disadvantages**:
+ - Resource intensive for large tables
+ - Higher latency as entire table must be transferred
+ - Higher costs due to full data scanning
+- **Example use case**: A small configuration table that changes completely several times a day

+### Standard Stream (`standard_stream`)
+- **How it works**: Uses Snowflake's standard streams to capture all changes (inserts, updates, and deletes)
+- **Best for**:
+ - Large tables with frequent changes
+ - Tables needing update and delete tracking
+- **Advantages**:
+ - Efficient for large tables with moderate change volumes
+ - Captures all types of changes (inserts, updates, deletes)
+- **Disadvantages**:
+ - Cannot be used with GEOGRAPHY or GEOMETRY columns (Snowflake limitation)
+ - Requires a Snowflake role with permissions to create tables and streams in the CDC schema
+- **Example use case**: A customer table where records are frequently updated and occasionally deleted

+### Append-Only Stream (`append_only_stream`)
+- **How it works**: Uses Snowflake's append-only streams to capture only new records
+- **Best for**:
+ - Tables that have only inserts such as log tables, event data, and time-series data
+ - Tables with GEOGRAPHY or GEOMETRY columns that need streaming
+- **Advantages**:
+ - Most efficient for append-only patterns
+ - Works with all column types including GEOGRAPHY and GEOMETRY
+- **Disadvantages**:
+ - Cannot capture updates or deletes
+ - Requires a Snowflake role with permissions to create tables and streams in the CDC schema
+- **Example use case**: An event logging table where records are only ever inserted

+### Choosing the Right CDC Type

+1. Start with these questions:
+  - Does your table contain GEOGRAPHY or GEOMETRY columns?
+    - If yes: Use `append_only_stream` or `full_refresh`
+  - Is your table append-only?
+    - If yes: Use `append_only_stream`
+  - Do you need to track updates and deletes?
+    - If yes: Use `standard_stream`
+  - Is your table small (< 100k rows)?
+    - If yes: Consider `full_refresh`

+2. Consider your data patterns:
+  - High update frequency → `standard_stream`
+  - Insert-only patterns → `append_only_stream`
+  - Small reference tables → `full_refresh`

+3. Consider your resources:
+  - Limited Snowflake compute → Avoid `full_refresh` for large tables
+  - Need minimal latency → Use streams (`standard_stream` or `append_only_stream`)
+  - Limited setup time → Start with `full_refresh`

 ## Installation  📥

 ### Prerequisites